Huelse/SEAL-Python/README.md

     The setuptools will build a dynamic Link Library in project folder, named like `seal.cpython-36m-x86_64-linux-gnu.so`.

+    You can use the CMake to build it, I have already written the `CMakelists.txt`.
+Make sure the SEAL and the pybind11 is correctly installed.

     The path is very important, please check it before you do anything.